seaweedfs/seaweedfs/README.md

 ## Dev plan ##

 More tools and documentation, on how to maintain and scale the system.
 For example, how to move volumes, automatically balancing data, how to grow volumes, how to check system status, etc.
-Other key features include: Erasure Encoding, support S3 API, JWT security.
+Other key features include: Erasure Encoding, JWT security.

 This is a super exciting project!
 And I need helpers and [support](https://www.patreon.com/seaweedfs)!